Assess your home’s readiness.

 - Is it financially right for me?

 We process required documents, evaluate system specifications and ratings and install net meters.
+Upon execution of the Interconnection Agreement, the member’s account will be enrolled in the Clay Electric “Avoided Cost” net billing program, which allows eligible excess generation credits to be applied to the member’s electric bill.
 Please contact our Energy Services division before you invest in solar.
 Our personnel can answer your questions and help you determine if solar is a fit for your home.
 Please email solar@clayelectric.com.

 You will need to consider the cost involved in: